Melcade/Melcade/README.md

-👋 Hello world, I’m @Melcade and new to Github.
+👋 Hello world, I’m @Melcade
 I'm a student in business informatics B. Sc. and love to learn new things.
 My interests consist of exploring new technologies, weight training in the gym and playing video games.
 🌱 I’m currently learning to code in Python and to edit and create databases with Sql.